suvrajitm/ConformationalCoordPropagation/README.md

 We are providing here with the python code which is part of the ManifoldEM sofrware, since it contains a cleaner and updated version of the original Matlab implementation.

-Myself (Suvrajit Maji) and Hstau Liao are part of the paper "Propagation of Conformational Coordinates Across Angular Space ...", but also thanks to all other members of the ManifoldEM python software team which also includes Evan Seitz and Sonya Hanson.
+Myself (Suvrajit Maji) and Hstau Liao are part of the paper "Propagation of Conformational Coordinates Across Angular Space ..." and also part of the ManifoldEM python software team.
+Also thanks to other ManifoldEM team members Evan Seitz and Sonya Hanson.

 Since the code is part of the manifoldEM workflow, it takes intermediate output from manifoldEM as an input.
-Therefore to run the code independently we need the files in a specific format as input to this code.
-We will update the requirements soon.
+Therefore to run the code independently we need the input files in a specific format.
+We will update the required file format and description soon.

 The graph files are produced by
 FindCCGraph.py